lloydchang/aider-cline-gemini-exp-1121-space-invaders/cline_docs/systemPatterns.md

 - **Canvas Rendering:** The game will be rendered on an HTML5 canvas element.
 - **Game Loop:** A game loop will be used to continuously update the game state and redraw the canvas.
 - **Event Handling:** User input (keyboard events) will be handled to control the player's ship and shooting.
 - **Object-Oriented Programming:** JavaScript objects will be used to represent game entities like the player's ship, invaders, and projectiles.
+Improved object management and collision detection logic have been implemented.
+- **Game State Management:**  The game state (e.g., score, game over) is now managed more effectively.
 - **Collision Detection:** Collision detection algorithms will be implemented to determine when projectiles hit invaders or when invaders collide with the player's ship.
+Collision detection has been improved for accuracy and to handle game over conditions.

 ## Data Flow